The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Cosmological Model and Observable Signatures

 \section{Cosmological Model and Observable Signatures}

 The BOSS and eBOSS surveys have fostered the development of the BAO technique to percent-level precision over a larger redshift range than any other probe of the distance-redshift relation.
 RSD measurements from BOSS and eBOSS offer constraints on structure growth over nearly as large a redshift range.
 Meanwhile, in the last ten years, the CMB maps produced by the \Planck\ satellite have allowed precise constraints on the conditions of the Universe at the time of last scattering and on the angular diameter distance to that epoch.
 With probes of the late-time expansion history, the evolution of cosmic expansion can be extrapolated from the CMB to today's epoch under models with freedom for curvature, dark energy density, dark energy equation of state, and neutrino mass.

-SNe~Ia measurements remain the most effective way to constrain expansion history at redshifts below $z<0.3$, while the BOSS and eBOSS BAO measurements cover redshifts $0<z<2.5$ and are the most well understood of late-time probes.
+SNe~Ia measurements remain the most effective way to constrain expansion history at redshifts below $z<0.5$, while the BOSS and eBOSS BAO measurements cover redshifts $0<z<2.5$ and rely on a model that is well-understood because it is based in simple physics.
 Large weak lensing surveys have measured cosmic shear to constrain the local matter density and amplitude of fluctuations, while RSD measure the change in the fluctuation amplitude with time through measurements of the gravitational infall of matter.
+As will be presented in the analysis of this paper, the full suite of these complementary measurements allows a comprehensive assessment of the cosmological model.

 In this section, we provide an overview of the cosmological model and a pedagogical summary of the observational signatures in BAO, RSD, CMB, SNe~Ia, and weak lensing surveys that we use to provide new constraints on that model.
 This section is intended to provide the key details of the cosmological models and data sets that are explored in the remainder of the paper.
 The discussion will be familiar to the reader experienced in multi-probe cosmology constraints and will offer the highlights for additional study for the less experienced reader.